 Before he had reached the age of five, Dr Asamoa-Baah’s nickname was ‘doctor’, and it was apparent that health was to be his calling.
 He remembers:

 “I was particularly fascinated with butterflies, birds, and the functioning of the human body.
 My favourite subject has always been biology and it was very obvious, even at a young age, that I will be a doctor.”

-Prior to WHO, Dr Asamoa-Baah was Director of Medical Services in the Ministry of Health, Ghana.
-He has considerable experience in health sector development, reform and planning.
-He initially trained as a doctor with special interest in paediatrics.
-Whilst working as a doctor in charge of a small 150 bed mission hospital in rural Ghana, he developed an interest in public health and working with poor communities.
-He became a District Medical Officer and within two years was appointed as Deputy Director of Health Services in charge of Communicable Disease in the most populated region/province of Ghana.
+This early enthusiasm led, almost inevitably, to the University of Ghana Medical School where Dr Asamoa-Baah graduated with a MBChB degree.
+Clinical work followed, and it was while working as a doctor in charge of a small mission hospital in rural Ghana that he developed an interest in public health and working with poor communities.
+Dr Asamoa-Baah became a District Medical Officer and within two years was appointed as Deputy Director of Health Services responsible for communicable disease in the most populated region of Ghana.
+And then Liverpool came calling.

 “After my house job, I opted to do a rural posting, and it was during this time that my interest in public health was heightened.
 I hosted a colleague, Dr Martinez, who was then a student at LSTM.
 He had come to Ghana for his attachment.
 Around that time, I was offered a WHO Scholarship to do a postgraduate in Public Health and was torn between LSTM and the London School of Hygiene and Tropical Medicine.”